A second-scale periodicity in an active repeating fast radio burst source: Results

-Our dataset consists of 2812 bursts detected on 49 days.
+Our full sample consists of 2812 bursts spanning 49 observing days and forming 51 single-day datasets (45 from FAST \#1, 4 from FAST \#2, 1 from uGMRT, and 1 from Effelsberg).
+Here, a single-day dataset is defined as the set of bursts detected by a single telescope on a single MJD date.
 The largest number of events were observed on MJD 59485, with 542 bursts detected by FAST, while the smallest number of events were observed on MJD 59344, with 11 bursts detected by FAST.
 We performed a blind period search on each day separately.
 For an initial screening, we adopt a reference detection threshold of $3\sigma$ level based on the $\chi^2$ distribution.
-No significant periodicity was found on 47 of the 49 observation days.
-The periodograms for all days are shown in Extended Data Figure~\ref{ExFig1}.
+No significant periodicity was found on 47 of the 49 observing days.
+The periodograms for all days are shown in Supplementary Figure 1.
 Furthermore, we conducted combined searches on data grouped into 5-day blocks and still found no significant periodicity.

 However, our blind search revealed a clear periodicity on two days, with candidate periods of $1.70603$ s on MJD 59310 and $1.70797$ s on MJD 59347.
-To get the best-fit period and estimate the uncertainty, we further performed a parametric bootstrap analysis (see Methods), which yielded a refined period of $P = 1.706024(13)$ s on MJD 59310 and $P = 1.707968(9)$ s on MJD 59347 (see Extended Data Figure~\ref{ExFig2}).
+To get the best-fit period and estimate the uncertainty, we further performed a parametric bootstrap analysis (see Methods), which yielded a refined period of $P = 1.706024(13)$ s on MJD 59310 and $P = 1.707968(9)$ s on MJD 59347 (see Figure~\ref{Fig7}).

-On MJD 59310, 28 bursts were detected during a single observation session lasting for 7200 s, and the time span between the first and last burst was 5527 s.
+On MJD 59310, 28 bursts were detected during a single observing session lasting for 7200 s, and the time span between the first and last burst was 5527 s.
 When folded at the refined period, 86\% (24/28) of the bursts cluster within a $\sim$ 35\% phase window.
-On MJD 59347, 25 bursts were detected across four observation sessions, each lasting for 1800 s, and the time span between the first and last burst was 12111 s.
+On MJD 59347, 25 bursts were detected across four observing sessions, each lasting for 1800 s, and the time span between the first and last burst was 12111 s.
 When folded at the refined period, all bursts (25/25) cluster within a $\sim$ 45\% phase window.
 The periodograms and the folded phase histograms for these two days are shown in Figure~\ref{Fig2}.
 On MJD 59310, an additional peak ($\sim$ 3.4 s) is also seen, which is a harmonic of the $\sim$ 1.7 s period.